How to Use Chord Groove

 • Fast BPM is useful once you are comfortable with the groove.

-During playback, the active chord is highlighted so you can follow the progression while you practise.
+During playback, the active row is highlighted so you can follow the progression while you practise.

 Quick Tips